Include Media Assets in Feedback

 Media assets can be used to:

-- Identify something (for example, the location of a button, a hazard symbol)
+- depict something specific (for example, the location of a button)

 Harold is teaching his learners how to check the forklift’s battery level.